 Make your profile more visually appealing by adding photos, videos, or slideshow presentations.
 This gives a reader an opportunity to see examples of your work, similar to an online portfolio.

-- Build your connections by common interests and community.
+- Build your connections through common interests and community.

 Do not wait until you graduate to build up your connections, spend time increasing your contacts now.
 Aim for 50 as you are starting out, but the more connections the better.
 You can connect with friends, classmates, professors, or people that you have volunteered and worked with.
 Be proactive in your approach, you can start by syncing your email contacts to create a list of suggested connections.
 Only send invitations to those you are comfortable connecting with; avoid randomly adding people that you do not know so that you can keep up-to-date and help each other through recommendations and information about opportunities that are relevant to you.